ElevenPaths/EasyDoH/README.md

 # EasyDoH

-EasyDoH is a simple addon for Firefox that allows to easily activate [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) and its mode with one click.
+EasyDoH is a simple addon for Firefox that allows to easily activate [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) and its working mode with just one click.

 It contains explanations for the different modes allowed (only available in _about:config_) and DoH servers to choose from.